microsoft/vscode-wiki/Roadmap.md

 - Extension Publishing (See _Security_)
    - [x] Support for platform specific flavors of extensions.
    - [ ] Support publishing of signed extensions.
-   - [ ] :runner: Add support for verified publishers.
+   - [x] Add support for verified publishers.
+   - [x] Add support for insider extensions

 ### Serviceability